 Programming was renewed for income-eligible consumers and on-reserve First Nations across Ontario.
-For income-eligible consumers, access to energy-saving measures has been simplified as a single program to deliver the benefits of two previously existing programs, the Affordability Fund Program and the Home Assistance Program, to reduce confusion and enhance customer experience.
+For income-eligible consumers, access to energy-saving measures has been simplified as a single program to deliver the benefits of two previously existing programs, the Affordability Fund Program and the Home Assistance Program, in an effort to reduce confusion and enhance customer experience.

-For on-reserve First Nations, programs under the previous Interim Framework that were suspended due to the outbreak of COVID-19 were relaunched to allow time for committed projects to be completed.
+For on-reserve First Nations, communities were engaged on programs design improvements before relaunching offerings that were suspended under the previous IF due to the outbreak of COVID-19.